Sperm and Egg Formation Process

 Sperm formation:

 The spermatids continue to mature in the testicles and then move to the epididymis by muscular contractions, where they will continue their development.
-The epididymis is a tube on the posterior of the testes that stores sperms.
+The epididymis is a tube on the posterior of the testes that stores sperm.
 In this stage, they have heads and tails.
-The head contains all the genetic data which originates from original stem cells, and the tail helps the sperms to travel through to the egg.
+The head contains all the genetic data which originates from original stem cells, while the tail helps the sperm travel to the egg, ultimately allowing them to penetrate the zona pellucida of the egg.
+The sperm remain in the epididymis until ejaculation, when they are ready to leave the body and fertilize the egg.

 The Sperm Structure: